silexlabs/Silex/packages/expression-input/README.md

 # Steps selector

 A web component to include in your JS/TS projects.
-Your users can create an expression or a ordoned list with your data tree.
+Your users can create an expression or a ordoned list with your data as a tree.

-This project was created from the LitElement TypeScript starter
+It implements the same API as HTML inputs and can be used in a form.

+> This is part of a bigger project: [Silex no-code website builder](https://www.silex.me)

 ## The UI